mattjenks/100DaysOfCloud/Journey/010/Readme.md

 ## ☁️ Cloud Outcome

-- I now had a user int he identity account that can assume the developer role in another account in my organization
+- I now have a user in the identity account that can assume the developer role in another account in my organization

 ## Next Steps